Somebody (Mark Wills song): Content

+Music video

+A music video directed by Trey Fanjoy was released in February 2004.
+Reba mostly plays as a third party observer to the man in the lyrics while singing some of the verses in an empty diner.
+One day, Reba is saying goodbye to the waitress on her way out of the diner.
+The waitress does not see her usual client walk right into her, spilling two trays of food, and they bond while wiping each other off.
+Reba then greets another young man on the sidewalk, temporarily distracting him enough to run into a woman carrying groceries and possibly triggering another instant connection.

 Chart performance

 The song debuted at number 55 on the U.S. Billboard Hot Country Singles & Tracks for the week ending January 17, 2004.
 The song reached No. 1 on the chart dated August 7, 2004, at which point a column in the magazine noted that the song's increase in airplay to the top position was likely due to stations being sponsored to play the song very heavily during the nighttime.
 As a result, it was only the fourth song since 1993, when the charts were first tabulated by counting spins, to gain by more than 1,000 spins in a week in its ascent to No. 1.